-- 1. In accordance with Article 7.37c of the Wet op het hoger onderwijs en wetenschappelijk onderzoek (WHW) and in deviation from the following articles, the master's programme concerned may enrol the candidate at his or her request for 'enrolment without completed prior education' ('zachte knip-regeling') for the programme, if applicable: - a. the candidate has obtained at least 80% of the ECTS credits in the last year of the preparatory programme (bachelor's, pre-master's or bachelor's degree) (e.g. university bachelor's, pre-master's or bachelor's degree). - a maximum of 12 ECTS credits from year 3 of the university bachelor's programme may be missing, year 1 and year 2 have been obtained in full, or - a maximum of 12 ECTS from the pre-master may be missing or - a maximum of 12 ECTS from year 4 of the hbo bachelor's programme may be missing; year 1, 2 and 3 have been obtained in full) - the candidate has completed their prior education at least one month before obtaining their (pre-)master's programme, but no later than 31 August 2022 - 2.
-This regulation applies to academic year 2021-2022 and will lapse if the diploma for the preparatory programme (university bachelor's, pre-master's or hbo bachelor's) has not been obtained before 1 September 2022; - 3.
-The period of validity of examinations obtained during 'enrolment without completed prior education' in 2021-2022 is in accordance with article 46.
+1. In accordance with Article 7.37c of the Wet op het hoger onderwijs en wetenschappelijk onderzoek (WHW) and in deviation from the following articles, the master's programme concerned may enrol the candidate at his or her request for 'enrolment without completed prior education' ('zachte knip-regeling') for the programme, if applicable:

+- a maximum of 12 ECTS credits from year 3 of the university bachelor's programme may be missing, year 1 and year 2 have been obtained in full, or - a maximum of 12 ECTS from the pre-master may be missing or - a maximum of 12 ECTS from year 4 of the hbo bachelor's programme may be missing; year 1, 2 and 3 have been obtained in full) - b. the candidate has completed their prior education at least one month before obtaining their (pre-)master's programme, but no later than 31 August 2023

+2. This regulation applies to academic year 2022-2023 and will lapse if the diploma for the preparatory programme (university bachelor's, pre-master's or hbo bachelor's) has not been obtained before 1 September 2023;

+3. The period of validity of examinations obtained during 'enrolment without completed prior education' in 2022-2023 is in accordance with article 46.